Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vitis/README.md

 This part of the tutorial demonstrates adding a Vitis Subsystem component and additional Vitis PL components to demonstrate integrating both VSS and Vitis kernels onto an extensible platform.
     - [Add RTL Subtractor and HLS mm2s and s2mm Components](./ip/README.md)
-    - Declare connections between VSS Component, Vitis compnents and extensible platform.
+    - Declare connections between VSS Component, Vitis components and extensible platform.
       [Inspect the config file for the example](./src/system.cfg)
     - Build System Component and export Vitis Managed Archive (VMA)